 Admission Requirements.
 Acceptance to the program is based upon the student's grade-point average and the results of a personal interview.
-The Respiratory Therapy Admissions Committee will interview applicants in February to help select those who will begin their professional courses during the summer session II.
-Enrollment is limited; applicants should submit their applications to the Division of Allied Health Sciences before December 31 and should be able to complete all prerequisite courses prior to entry into the professional program in June (summer session II).
+The Respiratory Therapy Admissions Committee will interview applicants in February to help select those who will begin their professional courses during the summer session.
+Enrollment is limited; applicants should submit their applications to the Division of Allied Health Sciences before December 31 and should be able to complete all prerequisite courses prior to entry into the professional program in June (summer session).

 High school students who anticipate entering college in the Fall should inquire about curriculum changes early in their senior year.
+Advanced standing may be considered on an individual basis for accepted transfer students from other respiratory therapist programs.